TriplyDB/YALC/README.md

 ## Configuration format

-The configuration files in YALC all follow a simple JSON configuration formats.
-The following subsections document the formats for dataset configuration files and for organization configuration files.
+The configuration files in YALC all follow a JSON configuration format.
+The following subsections document the format for dataset configuration files and the format for organization configuration files.

 ### Dataset configuration format